vercel-labs/ai-sdk-5-migration-mcp-server/README.md

 # AI SDK 5 Migration MCP Server

-An MCP server that helps you migrate from AI SDK 4.x to 5.0 in one shot.
+An MCP server that helps you migrate from AI SDK 4.x to 5.0.
+This server has been designed to work with Cursor, but should work with any compatible MCP client.

 ## Quick Start